oral cancer self examination mouth check symptoms early detection

 Common risk factors of Oral Cancer include:

-• Continuous irritation from teeth or ill-fitted dentures which can cause problems in your mouth
+• Chronic irritation from sharp teeth or dentures

 You should watch for: